leepand/Cooccurrence-prob/README.md

 ### Co-occurrence-probability

-This repository aims at providing a high performing and flexible Co-occurrence/conditional  probability, by employing  Stanford open source Glove.
+This repository aims at providing a high performing and flexible Co-occurrence/conditional  probability computing framework, by employing  Stanford open source Glove.
 In one word, you get one item's probability Co-occurrence/conditional automatically with the following example code:

 #### Install